-- 1) (i) The majority of candidates gained full marks in this part. - (ii) Once again the majority of candidates gained at least 2 marks out of 3.
+- 1) (i) The majority of candidates gained full marks in this part.
+However a significant number completed this question as if the bulbs were replaced before each choice.
+This was given 1 mark out of the 3 available. - 1) (ii) Once again the majority of candidates gained at least 2 marks out of 3.
 Those who answered by finding the P(2 blue and one red) and adding it to P(2 red and one blue) were in the majority, but were less successful than those who found 1 (P(3 red) + P(3 blue)).
 This was due to the omission of the 3 possible arrangements of each probability. - 2) (i) Again the majority of candidates gained full marks.
 A fairly common error was to add rather than multiply 9C_3 and 5C_3 .
-A small number of candidates tried to use permutations rather than combinations. - (ii) Many candidates gained full credit for dividing their answer to part (i), correct or not, by 3003.
-Those who did not see the connection with part (i) did not fare so well, and even if they found the correct product of fractions they rarely multiplied this by 6C_3 . - 3) (i) This question was very well answered, with most candidates scoring all 3 marks. - (ii) Many fully correct responses were seen, although a number of candidates calculated P(X<29) or P(X≤29) rather than P(X≥29). - (iii) Many candidates gained full credit here, even if as a follow through from their answer to part (ii).
+A small number of candidates tried to use permutations rather than combinations. - 2) (ii) Many candidates gained full credit for dividing their answer to part (i), correct or not, by 3003.
+Those who did not see the connection with part (i) did not fare so well, and even if they found the correct product of fractions they rarely multiplied this by 6C_3 . - 3) (i) This question was very well answered, with most candidates scoring all 3 marks. - 3) (ii) Many fully correct responses were seen, although a number of candidates calculated P(X<29) or P(X≤29) rather than P(X≥29). - 3) (iii) Many candidates gained full credit here, even if as a follow through from their answer to part (ii).
 A common error was to multiply their answer to part (ii) by 30 or 300 instead of by 10.
 A number of candidates also rounded their answer to a whole number, thereby losing the second mark. - 4) (i)(A) Most candidates scored full marks, but a significant number scored zero.
 Candidates needed to multiply 0.922 by 0.08, but a significant number simply worked out 0.083, which gained no credit.